Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: CPU Bottleneck in LLM Inference

 \subsection{Tokenization Latency Evaluation in LLM Inference}

-Figure~\ref{fig:token-eval} visualizes how much of the end-to-end LLM inference latency is attributed to tokenization.
-We use vLLM~\cite{kwon2023efficient} to systematically quantify the relative cost of CPU-side tokenization compared to GPU-side model execution.
-At the same time, similar CPU-side bottlenecks are expected in other frameworks, such as SGLang~\cite{zheng2024sglang}, which also uses a multi-process architecture.
-Experiments are conducted using the Llama~3.1~8B model on a 4$\times$H200 system with 16 CPU cores, configured with tensor parallelism~\cite{shoeybi2019megatron} and HuggingFace Tokenizers~\cite{huggingface-tokenizers} integrated in vLLM.
-For each trial, we vary batch size and input sequence length (SL) to measure tokenization latency and the model's time-to-first-token (TTFT).
+\Cref{fig:token-eval} visualizes how much of the end-to-end LLM inference latency is attributed to tokenization.
+We use vLLM~\cite{kwon2023efficient} to systematically quantify the relative cost of CPU-side tokenization compared to GPU-side model execution; similar CPU-side bottlenecks are expected in other frameworks such as SGLang~\cite{zheng2024sglang} with a multi-process architecture.
+We evaluate two models with distinct sparsity characteristics: a dense model (Llama~3.1~70B) on an 8$\times$H200 system with 32 CPU cores, and a Mixture-of-Experts (MoE) model (Qwen3-30B, 3B active parameters) on a 4$\times$H200 system with 16 CPU cores.
+Both use tensor parallelism (TP)~\cite{shoeybi2019megatron} and HuggingFace Tokenizers~\cite{huggingface-tokenizers} as integrated in vLLM.
+We measure TTFT as the wall-clock duration of \texttt{llm.generate} with pre-tokenized inputs (engine-internal tokenization bypassed), averaged over five iterations after three warmup runs; we measure tokenization latency separately via \texttt{tokenizer.encode} calls.
+For each trial, we vary batch size and input sequence length (SL).

-Tokenization accounts for up to 50\% of total latency in long-sequence configurations.
-Notably, this fraction does not diminish at longer sequence lengths because modern serving stacks use chunked prefill and FlashAttention~\cite{dao2022flashattention}, which cause prefill time to scale near-linearly rather than quadratically with input length.
-As a result, tokenization remains a comparable fraction of TTFT even with modern high-performance GPUs.
-As context lengths grow, \eg tokenizing a 1M-token prompt at current throughput would require multiple seconds of CPU time per request, the overhead associated with tokenization is likely to become an increasingly significant factor~\cite{wang2024beyond}.
-While not included in the figure, we observe a similar breakdown across different numbers of CPU cores (\eg five or eight), though absolute tokenization latency increases by approximately 5\% and TTFT increases by around 10\% due to thread scheduling delays and context-switching overhead.
-We note that the reported fractions are relative to TTFT (prefill latency), not end-to-end generation latency; the relative impact of tokenization decreases when token generation is factored in.
-Nonetheless, the results demonstrate that preprocessing can substantially reduce throughput in realistic LLM use cases.
+Tokenization accounts for up to roughly 80\% of total latency in long-sequence, large-batch configurations across both dense (Llama~3.1~70B) and MoE (Qwen3-30B) architectures.
+This fraction is especially high with CUDA Graphs enabled, because graph-accelerated GPU execution shrinks the GPU-side denominator while CPU-side tokenization is unaffected.
+The fraction does not diminish at longer sequence lengths because modern serving stacks use chunked prefill and FlashAttention~\cite{dao2022flashattention}, which causes prefill time to scale near-linearly rather than quadratically with input length.
+As a result, tokenization remains a dominant fraction of TTFT even with modern high-performance GPUs.
+As context lengths grow (\eg tokenizing a 1M-token prompt at current throughput would require multiple seconds of CPU time per request), the overhead associated with tokenization is likely to become a larger factor~\cite{wang2024beyond}.
+We note that the reported fractions are relative to TTFT (prefill latency); the relative impact of tokenization decreases when token generation is taken into account.